District III – Socorro

 TOM ZEGLER is the Special Projects Forester at the Silver City satellite office.
 Tom began his forestry career in 2006, earned a Master of Science in Forestry from Northern Arizona University in 2011, and joined NMSF in 2014.
 He performs site visits on state and private lands, writes multi-resource management plans for land managers and property owners, manages thinning projects for a variety assistance programs, and delivers conservation education messages and technical presentations to students and the general public.
 During the fire season, he is a dispatcher for Silver City Interagency Dispatch Center.
 Tom has a strong technical background in forest health and tree mortality; he knows the insects and diseases that kill trees.
 His main goal is to sharpen the axe of traditional silviculture with sound forest ecology and wield it to improve the health of southwestern forests.
 Tom is the Socorro District Regional Coordinator for Firewise Communities in Grant, Luna, and Hidalgo Counties.

-BERNADINE LUCERO is the Administrative Management Officer for the district.
-She joined the Forestry Division in December of 2020 and brings a wealth of experience from previous positions with the Secretary of State Office and NM Corrections Department.
-Bernadine manages all of the business operations for the district, including procurement, budgeting, purchasing, and timekeeping for Division AD firefighters.
+SARAH BALDONADO is the Business Operations Specialist -Administrative Management Officer for the Socorro District.
+Sarah joined the Forestry Division in September of 2023.
+She manages all the business operations for the district, including procurement, budgeting, purchasing, and timekeeping for Socorro District.